Skip to main content

 Visa Type-Specific Financial Standards

 Different types of visas have specific financial requirements.
-For instance, a Temporary Resident Visa might require monthly income proof greater than MX$30,000 (verify the current fee on the official website), while a Permanent Resident Visa could demand higher financial thresholds.
+For instance, a Temporary Resident Visa might require monthly income proof greater than MX$30,000 (verify the current threshold on the official website), while a Permanent Resident Visa could demand higher financial thresholds.

 Visa TypeMonthly Income Requirement